Chise-Derrick/bubbleApp/README.md

 This app uses Firebase Auth and Firebase Firestore as a database.<br />
 The local sitters, current bookings and user information are all being pulled from this.
 There are axios functions to pull from the original API and update Firebase when neccessary.<br />
+The app is mobile ready and adjusts to any screen size.

 ### `Next Steps`